klmhsb42/wiki-translate/requests/app-porting-guide.md

+### Request publishing to Syncloud store

+Create an issue on Syncloud/platform.
+You can link to your repository in the respective issue.
+It's functionality and compatibility will be reviewed, and to fit our guidelines (open source).
+If yes, it will then be published.

 ### Add badges to your website

 If you are an official of the app, you can refer from your website to the syncloud store.